This is a growing list of OHA-approved training opportunities, based upon criteria for high quality cultural competency education:

 Cultural Competence Continuing Education Training Opportunities

-Oregon Health Authority (OHA), Office of Equity and Inclusion (OEI), invites both local and national OHA-Approved trainers/developers of cultural competence continuing education (CCCE) training opportunities to submit an application to determine if the opportunity meets criteria for OHA's approval of high-quality cultural competency education.
+Oregon Health Authority's (OHA), Equity and Inclusion Division (E&I), invites both local and national trainers and developers of cultural competence continuing education (CCCE) training opportunities to apply to determine if their training meets criteria for OHA's approval of high-quality cultural competency education for health/health care professionals.

-Once approved, these CCCE training opportunities will be made available to 23 health care professional boards in Oregon and other interested parties, through a registry of high-quality cultural competence trainings on the OEI website.
+Once approved, these CCCE training opportunities serve as a resource to health/health care professionals authorized to practice in Oregon by 23 health/health care professional boards and other interested parties, through a registry of high-quality cultural competence trainings on the OHA E&I website.

-The application (which includes criteria for OHA approval and other requirements) is in an electronic survey format, which can be accessed by clicking on this link:
+The application (which includes OHA's approval criteria and other requirements) is in an electronic survey format, which can be accessed by clicking on this link:

-This program is related to Oregon's CCCE law, Oregon Revised Statutes
+This program is related to Oregon's CCCE mandate law, HB 2011 (2019) and Oregon Revised Statutes

 For more information, please contact: Emily Wang at: